bcgov/namex/api/report-templates/emails/approved-colin.md

 # You\'re not done yet!

-Follow these steps to register your business using this name:
+Follow these steps to complete your application using this business name:

 1. Visit [BC Corporate Online]({{CORP_ONLINE_URL}})
 2. Complete and submit the form along with any required documentation and payment